vrabac/vrabac.github.io/khadasvim.md

 >**Disclaimer:** double check that you really use your micro SD device otherwise you could destroy your data on main computer or any other connected device (better unplug all not needed USB devices).

-1. For pacman-key signature verification for **ArchLinux** only please edit gpg.conf file and add content below.
+1. For pacman-key signature verification for **ArchLinux** only, please edit gpg.conf file and add content below.
 ```bash
 # vim /etc/pacman.d/gnupg/gpg.conf
 # cat /etc/pacman.d/gnupg/gpg.conf